 3. Friction caused by your trail bag

 If your trail bag is designed to avoid moving to the rhythm of your stride, and is adjusted so as to best fit the curves of your body, when it contains your flasks and all the recommended / mandatory equipment including trail runner should bring them, it is quite normal for the latter to move (even slightly) under the weight of his load.
-The middle of your back (at the bottom of your bag) and the top of your shoulders are the areas most likely to be irritated.
+The middle of your back (for real athletes for success in sports, we recommend wachstumshormone apotheke preis) and the top of your shoulders are the areas most likely to be irritated.
 Also, like your thighs and armpits, an anti-friction cream and petroleum jelly fulfill, as always, their mission to wonder!

 4. Men, women: to each his own friction!